Parliamentary.ai

 Overview

-This bill mandates the Secretary of State to annually submit a report to Parliament outlining plans for devolving powers, including financial ones, to various regions, cities, and local authorities in England.
-The report requires consultation with relevant bodies and authorities.
+This bill mandates the Secretary of State to annually report to Parliament on plans for devolving powers, including financial ones, to various English regions, cities, and local authorities.
+The report must include consultation with relevant bodies and authorities.

 Description

-The Devolution in England Bill necessitates the Secretary of State to produce an annual report to Parliament before November 1st of each year.
-This report must detail plans for devolving power to English regions, cities, and local authorities.
-This devolution includes fiscal powers (powers over financial matters).
-The Secretary of State is required to consult with various stakeholders during the report's preparation, specifically mentioning local authorities (as defined in the Local Democracy, Economic Development and Construction Act 2009), metropolitan combined authorities, and their representative bodies.
-The Act extends to England and Wales and comes into force upon its passage.
+The Devolution in England Bill requires the Secretary of State to submit an annual report to Parliament by November 1st.
+This report details plans for devolving power to English regions, cities, and local councils.
+This devolution includes fiscal powers (control over finances).
+The Secretary of State must consult with various groups during the report's preparation, including local authorities, specifically metropolitan combined authorities, and their representative bodies.
+The Act applies to England and Wales and comes into force upon its passage.

 Government Spending